The-H-Project/RepData_PeerAssessment1/PA1_template.md

 setkey(ImputedValues, date)
 setkey(datawide, date)

 # Create the final dataset of all dates including those with imputed values.
-There is no easy way using R data tables to do a
+While the R data.table package is pretty strong with column manipulation, it is less so with row manipulation.
+There is no easy way to update rows.
+So we're going to do a SQL UPDATE in two steps:
-# SQL UPDATE datawide JOIN ImputedValues ON datawide.date = datawide.date SET
+# * getting rid of rows where there are dates with no steps
+# * combine the original dataset with the imputed values
-# statement
+#
-# Merge the totalset (number of total steps per date) with datawide
+# 1. Merge the totalset (number of total steps per date) with datawide
-# Get rid of rows where there are no steps, and combine the imputed values with the
+# 2. Get rid of rows where there are no steps, and combine the imputed values with the
 # original dataset
 # Index on the date, which will also sort the data by date ascending
 ImputedDatawide <- datawide[totalset, on='date']